-Using Redis with TLS in
+Using Redis with TLS in HCL Commerce

 To indicate that the connection should be attempted with TLS, switch the protocol from

-to rediss
+redis to rediss as follows:

 address: "rediss://127.0.0.1:6379"